EvelynG382020/VersionFinalProyectoFullStack/README.md

 # Final Project Full Stack "Platform Broker Inmobiliario"
 https://fullstackbroker.herokuapp.com/

-nicole@email.com role broker all permission carlos@email.com role asistant some permission
+nicole@email.com role broker all permission 123456
+carlos@email.com role asistant some permission 123456

 https://trello.com/b/U0d54tC4/organizando-el-proyecto

-EN ELABORACIÓN.....
+For more informations and registration to platform, contact us, if your are registrated, please continius pay in mercado pago, then you will be able to access to platform.

 rails 5.2.5, ruby 2.7.4 new (name) -d=postgresql